More, better kidney care in just one year of the collaboration

 At Cricket Health, we believe that through a more personalized, supported kidney care journey, we will be able to lower overall kidney care costs, improve health outcomes, and enable people to live their best lives with kidney disease.
 As we continue to deploy our StageSmart™ disease identification model and MyCricket™ patient support program with Medicare Advantage plans, commercial health plans, and nephrology practices, we are closely monitoring our clinical and patient satisfaction outcomes because our success is ultimately measured by the health and happiness of the people we serve.

-We are proud today that Blue Shield of California released results from the first year of our collaboration to provide personalized, comprehensive care for Blue Shield members with late-stage chronic kidney disease and end-stage kidney disease.
+We are proud today that our partner, an established not-for-profit health plan, released results from the first year of our collaboration to provide personalized, comprehensive care for members with late-stage chronic kidney disease and end-stage kidney disease.

 A Look at the Numbers

-The engagement between Blue Shield members and the Cricket Health team is yielding positive results in key clinical measures for kidney disease:
+The engagement between members and the Cricket Health team is yielding positive results in key clinical measures for kidney disease:

 - Reductions in hospitalizations: Preliminary data shows a 63% reduction in unnecessary hospitalizations among enrolled patients.
 This means that members were kept safe at home during the pandemic, and didn’t contribute to the already low hospital capacity due to COVID-19 cases.
 Additionally, hospital visits drive up the cost of health care, so keeping people healthy at home dramatically reduces overall costs to the system.

 - Alternative dialysis choice: Allowing members choice in how they want care delivered – especially with chronic illness – is paramount.
-With the benefit of educational resources, 90% of Blue Shield of California members enrolled with Cricket Health made a choice other than in-center dialysis for ESKD treatment.
+With the benefit of educational resources, 90% of members enrolled with Cricket Health made a choice other than in-center dialysis for ESKD treatment.

 Members are also highly engaged, interacting with their care teams every two or three days.
 Compared to the status quo of seeing a specialist for 15 minutes a few times a year, this represents a significantly increased support opportunity.